Riverside Criminal Defense Lawyer

 DUI

 Despite their illegality in every state, DUIs happen every day.
-California is no exception, and these common crimes come with plenty of bite if the court finds you guilty.
-DUI charges will impact your life, and you can serve jail time for driving under the influence.
+California is no exception, and these common crimes come with plenty of bite if the court finds you guilty in Riverside, CA. DUI charges will impact your life, and you can serve jail time for driving under the influence.

 DUI occurs anytime someone drives their vehicle while under the influence of a chemical-altering substance.
 The most common substance is alcohol, but the police can charge you for a DUI if you have other drugs or marijuana in your system.
 The legal limit in California is a blood alcohol content of 0.08 or lower.